kelanyll/FPLWrapper/README.md

 # FPLWrapper

 A user-friendly API for the Fantasy Premier League online game.

+## Usage
+The API is running at http://kelanyll.com/fpl-wrapper and is documented at http://kelanyll.com/fpl-wrapper/swagger.

 ## Quickstart

 1. Run `mvn package` in the root directory to build the `jar`.